mawadhi/BIMRAI/README.md

 |Arbitrary Photos (Hand-Picked)|86.39|0.672|
 |Arbitrary Photos (Random)|80.52|0.561|

-The following images are a small sample of the results on the arbitrary building photos.
+The following images are a small sample of the results on the arbitrary building photos:

 |Test Photo|Ground Truth|Prediction|
 |-|-|-|